Art3mi0/team-project-security/README.md

 * Pull/update project
 * After completing something, regardless of size, commit
 * After you felt you've done a lot, or have finished, pull/update once more, resolve conflicts, and finally commit and push your work

+## Running Tests
+* In android studio, pull down on the menu where the build to be run is selected.
+* Name this run configuration "All Tests"
+* From here, ensure the module is set to Security_App.app
+* Set test to "All in Module".
+* Click OK.
+* Now that the run configurations have been set up, simply select the "All Tests" configuration and click run.